 * having communication problems with your partner

-* are not talking about the real issues in your relationship
+* are avoiding discussion of the real issues in your relationship

 * are finding that you tend to be codependent with your partner (more on this later)